 Communication with suppliers

-In fiscal 2020, we held a briefing session for our suppliers to reiterate our request for compliance with Supplier Ethics and Rules of Conduct and to raise awareness and promote CSR initiatives among all suppliers.
-In fiscal 2020, we invited 20 of our major suppliers to participate in our Supplier Ethics and Rules of Conduct to explain the contents of the code and encourage them to make efforts to contribute to the environment and society, strengthen information security, and build a system to promote fair corporate activities.
+In fiscal year 2020, we held a briefing session for our suppliers to reiterate our request for compliance with Supplier Ethics and Rules of Conduct and to raise awareness and promote CSR initiatives among all suppliers.
+From fiscal year 2020 and onwards, we invited over 30 of our major suppliers to participate in our Supplier Ethics and Rules of Conduct to explain the contents of the code and encourage them to make efforts to contribute to the environment and society, strengthen information security, and build a system to promote fair corporate activities.

 In addition, we have been conducting regular cross-divisional exchanges of opinions with major radio manufacturers, including those at the executive level, as part of our annual supplier evaluation since 2014.
 This is an ongoing activity in which the results of evaluations from the perspectives of technology, quality, delivery, finance, purchasing, and CSR are shared directly, and the supplier, technology, and purchasing departments work together to make improvements.